Xsolai/uae-docs-reader/README.md

 API Usage
 Endpoint: POST /upload/
 Request: Submit an image file of the document to the API.
-Response: The API returns a JSON response containing the extracted information, including metadata such as processing time and tokens used.
+Response: The API returns a JSON response containing the extracted information, including metadata such as processing time,side of image and tokens used.
->>>>>>> 74ed7f2cd8c185776a879827fa351910ec95483f